DATA-BACKED GUIDE · UPDATED JULY 2026

 The quick version

-- TPLO and TTA are both bone-cutting surgeries that stabilise the knee after a cruciate rupture.
+- TPLO and TTA are both bone-cutting surgeries that stabilise the knee after a cruciate rupture, rather than repairing the torn ligament itself.

-- Cruciate surgery can cost up to £5,000 according to the CMA's 2026 work, with specialists at the top end.
+- Cruciate surgery can cost up to £5,000, with specialist referral centres at the top end of that range.

-- The surgeon's experience, and whether you see a specialist or a first-opinion vet, affects price as much as the technique.
+- The surgeon's experience, and whether you see a specialist or a first-opinion vet, affects price as much as the technique chosen.

 What people actually paid